Use of technology in disclosure of dementia by the diagnosed individual to their social networks

 Academic publications: literature review; survey results; evaluation of online decision-making tool/app.
 Resources: online decision-making tool/app, with illustrative cases to facilitate and support discussion within couples/families.
 Outcome: prevention of withdrawal of individuals from social activities; maintenance of social networks.

 Two for 3 months each.
-The first in year one with ADI to look at international concerns about disclosure and the second at UoH to review ethical issues around disclosure.
+The first in year one with the University of Hertfordshire to review ethical issues around disclosure and the second one with Alzheimer’s Disease International to look at international concerns about disclosure.